How to Sleep on Your Back

 A medium or medium-firm mattress also prevents the hips and shoulders from sinking too far into the bed and forcing the spine out of alignment.
 When the spine is neutral, and the joints are cushioned, you are less likely to wake with aches and pains.

-At Zoma, our memory foam and hybrid mattresses have a medium comfort level ideal for back sleeping.
+At Zoma, our memory foam mattresses have a medium comfort level ideal for back sleeping.
 The gel-infused memory foam features Triangulex™ technology.
 Across the surface of this foam, hundreds of triangular cutouts respond to different levels of pressure.
 This feature ensures body weight stays evenly distributed to alleviate stress on the spine.

 The transition layer is made with our highly responsive foam, Reactiv™, which keeps the body lifted on the mattress rather than cradled.
 These two layers work together to provide contouring and pressure relief.